PhantomGamers/EnableNewSteamFriendsSkin/README.md

 # Todo/Bugs
 * Implement CEF index parsing to better find the correct cache file (Pull Request welcome to anyone who has experience with this)
-* Recompress the CSS file with a word size of 24 to fix corruption issues -- Dotnet might not support this so we may have to bundle a portable 7zip exe or something
+* <del>Recompress the CSS file with a word size of 24 to fix corruption issues -- Dotnet might not support this so we may have to bundle a portable 7zip exe or something</del> **Done**

 # Dependencies
 * .NET Framework 4.6